ManneChakradhar/CODETECH-TASK2/README.md

 - Evaluated the optimal number of clusters using the Elbow Method and Silhouette Score.

 ### Analysis:
-- Analyzed each segment to identify key characteristics and behaviors.
+- Analyzed each segment to identify key characteristics and behaviours.
 - Visualized clusters and their distribution across different features.

 ## Determining Optimal Clusters
   While working with clusters, you need to specify the number of clusters to use.
 You would like to utilize the optimal number of clusters.
-To help you in determining the optimal clusters, there are three popular methods –

-  Elbow method The main goal behind cluster partitioning methods like k-means is to define the clusters such that the intra-cluster variation stays minimum.
+To help you in determining the optimal clusters, there are three popular methods – Elbow method The main goal behind cluster partitioning methods like k-means is to define the clusters such that the intra-cluster variation stays minimal.

 # Installation
+## Jupyter Notebook:
+Provides an interactive environment for running Python code and documenting the analysis process.
+## Libraries:
+Key libraries such as Pandas (for data manipulation), Matplotlib and Seaborn (for data visualization), and NumPy (for numerical operations) are utilized.

 ## Tools and Libraries:
+The tools used in this project include:
+Python - This was needed to conduct Data Quality Assessment and also for Data Cleaning processes.
+With Python libraries pandas, matplotlib, and seaborn exploratory data analysis of the datasets and gaining useful insights from the data was possible.

 # Results and Findings

- # Conclusion
+ We have Categorised the data using k-means clustering and plotted the clusters and their Centroids into 5 clusters.
+ Using KMeans Clustering by the data analysis, the above is the visualisation of all 5 clusters based on Annual Income and Spending Score